LocalMachineOnLinux/opengl_mandelbrot_set/README.md

 # opengl_mandelbrot_set
-My own app draws Mandelbrot set using opengl glsl.
+App draws Mandelbrot set using opengl glsl.
 Before compile you need install sfml and build-essential on your device.
 Commands:
 make compile for compile